Download PDF

 Open Markets

-São Tomé and Príncipe has no preferential trade agreements in force.
-The trade-weighted average tariff rate is 10.0 percent.
-São Tomé and Príncipe is not a member of the World Trade Organization.
-Layers of nontariff barriers constrain the freedom to trade.
+The trade-weighted average tariff rate is 10.0 percent, and layers of nontariff barriers add to the cost of trade.
 Investment laws are outmoded, and bureaucracy is slow and inefficient.
-Banking dominates the underdeveloped financial sector, and access to credit, especially long-term credit, remains very limited.
+Banking dominates the underdeveloped financial sector, and access to credit, particularly long-term credit, remains very limited.